May 6, 2022

 Proof of life is part of the Identity Proofing process and serves to verify and authenticate a person’s identity.
 Nowadays, this process can be carried out in two ways:

 - Face-to-face proof of identity: By showing an identity document (ID card, passport, etc.).

-- Digital proof of life: By means of an online identity verification process.
-This process is crucial in companies in the financial sector to avoid bank identity fraud.
+- Digital proof of life: Using an online identity verification process.
+This process is crucial for companies in the financial sector to avoid bank identity fraud.